Skip to main content

 • Don’s Place (Auburn) has 81 units of emergency housing and is at capacity.
 Compass Housing Alliance is the housing operator.

-• Sidney Wilson House (Renton) has 107 units and is at capacity.
+• Sidney Wilson House (Renton) has 103 units and is at capacity.
 Catholic Community Services (CCS) is the housing operator.
-Major building renovations are underway now.
+Major building renovations are underway with completion anticipated in January.

 • Mary Pilgrim Inn in Bitter Lake (Seattle) has 85 units of emergency housing and is at capacity.
-DESC is the housing operator.
-Major building renovations are underway now.
+The Downtown Emergency Service Center (DESC) is the housing operator.
+Major building renovations are underway.

 • The Gateway in honor of Tenaya Wright in Haller Lake (Seattle) has 113 units of emergency housing and is at capacity.
 DESC is the housing operator.

 • The Argyle in Downtown Seattle is a small, 10-unit mixed-use building owned by King County.
-Given its unique size and structure, the county is exploring appropriate uses for the site.
+Given its unique size, location, and structure, the county is exploring appropriate uses for the site.

-• The Bob G in Queen Anne (Seattle) is closed for major renovations.
-The operator, Catholic Community Services, relocated all residents to alternative supportive housing units in 2023.
-King County is in the process of determining the scope of work necessary for conversion into permanent supportive housing.
+• The Bob G in Queen Anne (Seattle) is closed.
+The operator, Catholic Community Services, relocated all residents to alternative supportive housing units in 2023 due to building conditions.
+King County is in the process of determining the best use of this property.

 • The North Star in Bitter Lake (Seattle) has 100 HTH-funded units and is at capacity.
 DESC is the housing operator.